22mahmoud/maw.sh/src/blog/how-to-optimize-and-lazyloading-images-on-eleventy/index.md

+Title:        How to optimize and lazy-loading images on eleventy (11ty)
+Date:         Aug 08, 2020
+Author:       Mahmoud Ashraf
+Description:  Learn How to automate your images using eleventy-img plugin and sharpjs
+categories:   tutorial, javascript
+keywords:     javascript, eleventy, 11ty, optimization, image

 # How to optimize and lazy-loading images on eleventy (11ty)

 Building a site that has images requires to optimize them